fabsarah/Rhythmic-Priming/README.md

 While the second shows the contrast between regular and irregular primes:
 ![Screenshot 2024-01-19 at 11 22 29 AM](https://github.com/fabsarah/Rhythmic-Priming/assets/31863074/205d92e9-fd92-452e-85fd-3da87ba9e026)

 The effect is weaker here (which is normal for this type of analysis, so nothing to worry about there).
 I didn't threshold the LV plot as much as I did for the first LV, so we should interpret this one cautiously.
-The effect shows higher MSE at left anterior, temporal, and parietal electrode sites, and right fronto-central, centro-parieral, and parietal sites.
+The effect shows higher MSE at finer scales at left anterior, temporal, and parietal electrode sites, and right fronto-central, centro-parieral, and parietal sites.
 MSE is higher at moderate-to-coarse scales in left fronto central and temporo-parietal electrode sites and at right fronto-central and parietal sites:
 ![Screenshot 2024-01-19 at 11 17 21 AM](https://github.com/fabsarah/Rhythmic-Priming/assets/31863074/07d3a2a0-a6ed-4dd4-a294-a2d4e95fa36a)

 This can be seen overall in the MSE curves (neat!):